wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 uses what the dimensions of the Board that is passed into the constructor to see how many Spaces need to be added.
 The Position class helps us to determine where Pieces are located on the Board so that we can determine if the Space is valid to move onto or not.
 The Player class assigns the Players to a game and can tell whether or not the Player is in a game so that another Player can't try to start a game with them.
-It also assigns the Postition of the Piece when the Player makes a move and keeps a list of the moves that were made.
+It also assigns the Position of the Piece when the Player makes a move and keeps a list of the moves that were made.
 It also allows the Player to remove a Piece if they want to retract a move and it allows them to leave a game which then deletes all the moves they made in that game.
 Piece sets up the Pieces with their colors and the type of Piece (ie King or Pawn).
 It also has an equals() function that is used to see if there is a Piece already on a Space so that